MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/legacy/live-get-started-xbl-partner.md

 Managed Partners can develop Xbox Live titles for both the Universal Windows Platform (UWP) or the Xbox Developer Kit (XDK) platform.

-In addition to the content available here, there is also additional documentation that is available to partners with an authorized Partner Center account.
+In addition to the content available here, there is also additional documentation that is available to partners with an authorized Partner Center account: <a href="https://developer.microsoft.com/games/xbox/docs/xboxlive/xbox-live-partners/partner-content" target="_blank">Xbox Live partner content &#11008;</a>.
-You can access that content here: [Xbox Live partner content](https://developer.microsoft.com/games/xbox/docs/xboxlive/xbox-live-partners/partner-content).

 ## Why should you use Xbox Live?